brendenwest/ad325/3_sorting_algorithms.rst

 **Shell sort**

-a simple extension of insertion sort that gains speed by allowing exchanges of entries that are far apart, to produce partially sorted arrays that can be efficiently sorted, eventually by insertion sort.
+A simple extension of insertion sort that gains speed by exchanging entries that are far apart (*h-sorting*), to produce partially sorted arrays that can be efficiently sorted, eventually by insertion sort.
+H-sorting is repeated with smaller values of *h* until the array is fully sorted.

 - The number of compares used by shellsort is ~ O(N\ :sup:`3/2`)